Musicals101.com

 b.
 Feb.
 2, 1912 (New York City) - d.
 Jan.
 5, 1997 (NYC)

-After collaborating with Howard Dietz on songs for Three's a Crowd (1929) and with Harold Adamson on Earl Carroll's 1931 Vanities, Lane spent most of the 30s and 40s in Hollywood working on various films scores.
+After collaborating with Howard Dietz on songs for Three's a Crowd (1929) and with Harold Adamson on Earl Carroll's 1931 Vanities, Lane spent most of the 1930s and 40s in Hollywood working on various films scores.
 His early song hits included "The Lady's In Love With You" and "I Hear Music," both with lyrics by Frank Loesser.
-Lane returned to Broadway on occasion, with songs for various revues, including Hold Onto Your Hats (1940).
+Lane is credited with bringing young vaudeville singer Judy Garland to MGM's attention, leading to her stellar screen career.
+He returned to Broadway on occasion, with songs for various revues, including Hold Onto Your Hats (1940).
 With gifted lyricist E.Y.
-"Yip" Harburg, he composed the score for the Broadway hit Finian's Rainbow (1947), including "Old Devil Moon," "How Are Things in Glocca Morra" and "Look to the Rainbow."
+"Yip" Harburg, he composed the score for the Broadway hit Finian's Rainbow (1947), including the hit songs "Old Devil Moon," "How Are Things in Glocca Morra" and "Look to the Rainbow."
 Lane's most popular film score was for MGM's Royal Wedding (1951), with lyrics by Alan Jay Lerner – it included "Too Late Now" and "How Could You Believe Me When I Said I Loved You When You Know I've Been a Liar All My Life."

 With the demise of the Hollywood musical, Lane returned to composing for the stage, usually partnered with Lerner.
 Their On a Clear Day You Can See Forever (1965) was a modest hit, featuring "Come Back to Me" and the popular title tune.
 Their Carmelina (1978) failed despite a frequently ravishing score.
 Towards the end of Lane's life, he accompanied cabaret crooner Michael Feinstein on a superb pair of CD's showcasing Lane's songs.